microsoft/FluidFramework/BREAKING.md

 ### Remove ScheduleManager and DeltaScheduler
 `ScheduleManager` and `DeltaScheduler` have been removed from the `@fluidframework/container-runtime` package as they are Fluid internal classes which should not be used.

+### Remove iframe-driver
+The iframe-driver package was deprecated in 2.0.0-internal.1.3.0 and has now been removed.

 # 2.0.0-internal.1.3.0